jcsherin/datablok/README.md

 ## Usage

-To run a specific doodle, use the `-p` or `--package` flag for cargo from the root of the repository.
+To run a specific experiment, use the `-p` or `--package` flag for cargo from the root of the repository.

 For example, to run the `hello-datafusion` doodle: